vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 Two players attempt to cooperatively win rounds of [the Mermin-Peres magic square game](https://en.wikipedia.org/wiki/Quantum_pseudo-telepathy#The_magic_square_game).

 They can communicate before to strategize, but not during.
-Measuring the states of entangled qubits can not communicate information.
+It's impossible to communicate by measuring entangled qubits, so that is fine.

 This game can only be won 8/9 of the time classically, and 100% of the time with only a single pair of entangled qubits.